 Osteopathic Medicine and the Chronic Pain Crisis: A Whole-Body Answer

-More than 50 million Americans live with chronic pain — pain that has lasted three months or longer and affects daily function.
-It is the most common reason adults seek medical care and one of the leading causes of disability in the United States.
-Despite that scale, the standard medical response has changed remarkably little over the past two decades: imaging, medication, and referrals, cycling through each until nothing works and the patient is labeled "difficult."
+More than 50 million Americans live with chronic pain.
+This pain lasts three months or longer.
+It affects daily function.
+It is the most common reason adults seek medical care.
+It is also a leading cause of disability in the United States.
+Despite this scale, the standard medical response has changed little over the past two decades.
+It cycles through imaging, medication, and referrals.
+The cycle continues until nothing works.
+Then the patient is labeled "difficult."

 Osteopathic medicine starts from a different premise.
 Chronic pain is not a symptom to suppress.
-It is a signal from a system under stress — and that system extends far beyond whichever joint or disc appears on an MRI.
+It is a signal from a system under stress.
+That system extends far beyond the joint or disc that appears on an MRI.

 The chronic pain crisis and the opioid crisis are intertwined.
-Long-term opioid prescriptions became the default response to chronic pain in the 1990s and 2000s, based on the assumption that pain relief equals treatment.
+Long-term opioid prescriptions became the default response to chronic pain in the 1990s and 2000s.
+This was based on the assumption that pain relief equals treatment.
 It does not.
-Opioids address the perception of pain without changing the underlying structural, inflammatory, or neurological conditions driving it.
-When the medication stops working — which it eventually does — the pain returns, often worse, and the patient is dependent.
+Opioids address the perception of pain.
+They do not change the underlying structural, inflammatory, or neurological conditions that drive it.
+The medication eventually stops working.
+Then the pain returns, often worse, and the patient is dependent.

 The 2022 CDC Clinical Practice Guideline for Prescribing Opioids represented a formal reckoning with this approach.
-Non-pharmacological therapies are now the recommended first-line treatment for chronic pain — a category that includes osteopathic manipulative treatment.
+Non-pharmacological therapies are now the recommended first-line treatment for chronic pain.
+This category includes osteopathic manipulative treatment.
 The guideline exists because decades of data showed that the medication-first model was not working.
 The question is what to replace it with.

 Why Chronic Pain Persists When Treatment Targets the Wrong Level

 Chronic pain is not simply acute pain that failed to resolve.
-The nervous system adapts to persistent pain signals in ways that become self-sustaining — a process called central sensitization.
-The brain begins amplifying pain signals that would otherwise be filtered, and ordinary sensations become painful.
-This neurological adaptation is why a patient can have an MRI that looks "normal" and still be in significant pain, and why treating the structural finding on imaging often does not resolve the pain.
+The nervous system adapts to persistent pain signals.
+This adaptation becomes self-sustaining.
+The process is called central sensitization.
+The brain begins amplifying pain signals that it would otherwise filter.
+Ordinary sensations become painful.
+This neurological adaptation explains a common scenario.
+A patient can have an MRI that looks "normal" and still be in significant pain.
+It also explains why treating the structural finding on imaging often does not resolve the pain.

 Musculoskeletal dysfunction contributes to this cycle in ways that conventional evaluation often misses.
-A pelvis that is chronically misaligned creates compression in facet joints, alters gait patterns, and recruits compensatory muscle groups that develop their own trigger points and restrictions.
-Treating the lumbar disc without addressing the pelvic mechanics that are loading it is like adjusting the symptom while ignoring the cause.
+A chronically misaligned pelvis creates compression in facet joints.
+It alters gait patterns.
+It recruits compensatory muscle groups.
+These groups develop their own trigger points and restrictions.
+Treating the lumbar disc without addressing the pelvic mechanics that load it is like adjusting the symptom while ignoring the cause.
+This is explored in more depth in the post on pelvic obliquity and back pain.

 This is the structural insight that osteopathic training builds.
-DOs are taught to evaluate the whole kinetic chain — from foot mechanics through pelvic alignment, spinal curvature, and thoracic mobility — and to find the relationships between dysfunction at one level and pain at another.
+DOs are taught to evaluate the whole kinetic chain.
+They assess foot mechanics, pelvic alignment, spinal curvature, and thoracic mobility.
+They find the relationships between dysfunction at one level and pain at another.

 The DO Approach: What "Whole Body" Actually Means Clinically

 Whole-body medicine is a phrase that gets used loosely.
-In osteopathic practice, it has a specific clinical meaning: the physician evaluates the musculoskeletal system as an integrated unit, assesses how lifestyle factors are loading or protecting that system, and considers the emotional and autonomic nervous system contributions to the pain experience.
+In osteopathic practice, it has a specific clinical meaning.
+The physician evaluates the musculoskeletal system as an integrated unit.
+The physician assesses how lifestyle factors load or protect that system.
+The physician also considers the emotional and autonomic nervous system contributions to the pain experience.

 Practically, this looks like a longer intake.
-A thorough history that goes beyond "where does it hurt" to explore sleep, stress, activity, prior injuries, and the pattern of pain over time.
-A physical examination that includes the spine, pelvis, hips, and extremities — not just the complaint site.
-Palpation that assesses tissue texture, asymmetry, and restricted motion along the entire chain.
+A thorough history goes beyond "where does it hurt."
+It explores sleep, stress, activity, prior injuries, and the pattern of pain over time.
+A physical examination includes the spine, pelvis, hips, and extremities.
+It does not focus only on the complaint site.
+Palpation assesses tissue texture, asymmetry, and restricted motion along the entire chain.

 Then treatment.
-Osteopathic manipulative treatment for chronic pain typically involves a combination of techniques matched to what the examination finds: muscle energy technique to correct pelvic and sacral imbalances, myofascial release to address fascial restrictions that are limiting joint mobility, counterstrain to resolve tender points that are perpetuating muscle guarding, and — when appropriate — high-velocity low-amplitude thrust to restore joint mechanics.
+Osteopathic manipulative treatment for chronic pain typically involves a combination of techniques.
+These techniques are matched to what the examination finds.
+Muscle energy technique corrects pelvic and sacral imbalances.
+Myofascial release addresses fascial restrictions that limit joint mobility.
+Counterstrain resolves tender points that perpetuate muscle guarding.
+When appropriate, high-velocity low-amplitude thrust restores joint mechanics.

 Beyond the Spine: Lifestyle, Sleep, and the Autonomic Nervous System

 Chronic pain does not exist in a musculoskeletal vacuum.
-Sleep deprivation amplifies central sensitization — patients who are sleeping poorly feel more pain, and patients in more pain sleep poorly.
-Stress activates the sympathetic nervous system, increasing muscle tension and reducing the parasympathetic tone that supports tissue healing.
-Sedentary patterns allow the deconditioning that turns acute injuries into chronic dysfunction.
+Sleep deprivation amplifies central sensitization.
+Patients who sleep poorly feel more pain.
+Patients in more pain sleep poorly.
+Stress activates the sympathetic nervous system.
+This increases muscle tension.
+It reduces the parasympathetic tone that supports tissue healing.
+Sedentary patterns allow deconditioning.
+This deconditioning turns acute injuries into chronic dysfunction.

-An osteopathic physician managing chronic pain takes all of this seriously — not as adjunct lifestyle counseling, but as integral to the treatment plan.
-The autonomic nervous system effects of OMT are one reason the treatment helps beyond the mechanical correction: techniques that restore rib cage mobility and thoracic spine function have measurable effects on parasympathetic tone.
+An osteopathic physician managing chronic pain takes all of this seriously.
+It is not adjunct lifestyle counseling.
+It is integral to the treatment plan.
+The autonomic nervous system effects of OMT are one reason the treatment helps beyond the mechanical correction.
+Techniques that restore rib cage mobility and thoracic spine function have measurable effects on parasympathetic tone.
 Patients often report improved sleep, reduced anxiety, and better energy alongside their pain reduction.

 What This Looks Like in a Concierge Practice

-The whole-body approach to chronic pain requires time that conventional scheduling does not allow.
+The whole-body approach to chronic pain requires time.
+Conventional scheduling does not allow this time.
 A fifteen-minute appointment can manage a medication list.
-It cannot perform a thorough musculoskeletal evaluation, deliver OMT, and have a meaningful conversation about the lifestyle factors maintaining the pain cycle.
+It cannot perform a thorough musculoskeletal evaluation.
+It cannot deliver OMT.
+It cannot have a meaningful conversation about the lifestyle factors that maintain the pain cycle.

 The concierge micropractice model exists to restore that time.
-In a practice where appointments are forty-five minutes or longer, the physician can actually examine the patient — palpate the full kinetic chain, identify the dysfunction that imaging missed, treat it, and educate the patient on what is maintaining their pain and what will help it change.
+Appointments are forty-five minutes or longer.
+The physician can actually examine the patient.
+The physician can palpate the full kinetic chain.
+The physician can identify the dysfunction that imaging missed.
+The physician can treat it.
+The physician can educate the patient on what maintains their pain and what will help it change.
+The FAQ page covers common questions about the concierge model, including how visits work and what to expect.

-Chronic pain patients who have been through the conventional system — the imaging, the medications, the referrals, the "we can't find anything wrong" — often arrive in a concierge osteopathic practice as a last resort.
-What they typically find is the first evaluation that actually looked at them as a system, not a symptom.
+Chronic pain patients who have been through the conventional system often arrive as a last resort.
+They have had the imaging, the medications, and the referrals.
+They have heard "we can't find anything wrong."
+What they typically find in a concierge osteopathic practice is the first evaluation that actually looked at them as a system, not a symptom.
+For patients who have failed conservative care entirely and need an interventional option, Sprint Peripheral Nerve Stimulation is now covered by Aetna for qualifying anatomically specific chronic pain conditions.

 Chronic pain that hasn't responded to standard treatment?